Understanding Legal Identifications on the GeoData Plus Property Report

 - Last 4 characters: Census Block

-An assessor’s parcel number (APN) can also be referred to as an assessor’s identification number, property identification number, property account number or tax account number.
+An assessor’s parcel number (APN) can also be referred to as an assessor’s identification number, property identification number, property account number, parcel number or tax account number.
 Suffolk County often refers to it as the Tax Map Number, Nassau County as the ParID, and New York City as the BBLE.

 The APN is a unique identifier for property like a social security number is a unique identifier for a US citizen.
 This number is assigned to parcels of real property by the tax assessor of a particular jurisdiction.
 It is used by the assessor’s office to identify real property and collect taxes.